Course - Engineering Thermodynamics 1 - TEP4120

 Course content

 Concepts and definitions; the thermodynamic system, properties, phase equilibrium of pure substances, equations of state for gases, tables of thermodynamic properties, work and heat.
 First law of thermodynamics; thermodynamic cycles, change of state, internal energy, enthalpy, specific heat; open systems, steady-state and transient processes.
 Second law of thermodynamics; reversible and irreversible processes, the Carnot cycle, the thermodynamic temperature scale, entropy, the entropy production concept.
 Thermodynamic power cycles, refrigeration cycles, the Otto cycle and the Diesel cycle, the gas-turbine process.
-Introduction to exergy analysis.
+Consepts of energy use for power and heat production and enivronmentally friendly technoogies, reduction of CO2 emissions.

 Learning outcome